jthatch/advent-of-code-php-2020/README.md

 rely on good knowledge of algorithms, logic and data structures.
 The true beauty of Advent of Code is the solutions can be written in any programming language.

+### 🏆 Best bits
+**Best algorithm and optimisation: Day15**
-I am most proud of my solution to [Day15](/src/Day15.php), which requires you to remember the numbers said in a list, appending the next based on when it was previously said.
-Part 2 requires you to calculate the 30'000'000 (30 millionth) number spoken, and through lots of tweaking and optimisations, I've got this solution down to 11 seconds using 633mb.
+[Day15](/src/Day15.php), requires you to remember the numbers said in a list, appending the next based on when it was previously said.
+My first attempt at this (part 1) was pants.
+I used a single array to keep track of every number spoken and used the array index to calculate turns.
+Fine for calculating the 2020th but when it came to the 30 millionth… No chance! 😂

+After much playing around and refactoring, I was able to make some big improvements by using some lesser-known PHP class types like `SplFixedArray`.
+I've got this solution down to just 11 seconds using a paltry 633mb of RAM on my lappy.
 ![day 15 part 2](/aoc-2020-jthatch-day15-pt2.png "AOC 2020 PHP Day 15 Part 2 in 11 secs")

 ### Tech